 What is Braftovi used to treat?

-Medically reviewed by Drugs.com Last updated on Aug 23, 2018.
+Medically reviewed by Judith Stewart, BPharm.
+Last updated on June 2, 2020.

-Braftovi is used to treat patients with unresectable or metastatic melanoma (skin cancer that has spread) with a BRAF V600E or V600K gene mutation, as detected by an FDA-approved test.
+Braftovi (encorafenib) is used in combination with Mektovi (binimetinib) for the treatment of patients with unresectable or metastatic melanoma with a BRAF V600E or V600K mutation, as detected by an FDA-approved test.

 Roughly 50% of patients diagnosed with metastatic melanoma test positive for the BRAF mutation, and it is the most common genetic mutation in metastatic melanoma.